The Department of Mechanical Engineering external advisory board is made up of notable Stevens alumnae and industry experts from across the globe.

 Jim Breen joined Johnson & Johnson in 1997 in Shanghai, China and has progressed through a variety of roles in project management, manufacturing, and engineering in the biologics, pharmaceutical, and corporate groups.
 He earned his Bachelor of Engineering from Stevens Institute of Technology, Master of Business Administration from Drexel University and Master of Engineering in Technology Management from the University of Pennsylvania.

-DIRECTOR, PROJECT ENGINEERING MANAGEMENT, AECOM CORPORATION, POWER E&C GROUP
+DIRECTOR, PROJECT ENGINEERING MANAGEMENT, UNITED E&C INC. (UNITED)

-Calvin "Cal" Kinsel joined United Engineers & Constructors, an AECOM Corporation legacy company, as a mechanical systems engineer supporting nuclear power projects in 1977 after receiving a B.E. in Mechanical Engineering from Stevens Institute of Technology in Hoboken NJ.
-In 1989 Cal Kinsel was first assigned as a project engineering manager and through 2005 managed multi-discipline Engineering teams on projects associated with the design and construction as well as the modification and maintenance of nuclear power plants, fossil power plants and metals industry facilities, all within AECOM legacy companies.
+Calvin "Cal" Kinsel joined United Engineers & Constructors, an United E&C Inc. legacy company, as a mechanical systems engineer supporting nuclear power projects in 1977 after receiving a B.E. in Mechanical Engineering from Stevens Institute of Technology in Hoboken NJ.
+In 1989 Cal Kinsel was first assigned as a project engineering manager and through 2005 managed multi-discipline Engineering teams on projects associated with the design and construction as well as the modification and maintenance of nuclear power plants, fossil power plants and metals industry facilities, all within United legacy companies.
 In 2002 Kinsel received his MS in Engineering Management from Drexel University.
-In 2006 he left his project engineering management role and was assigned as the discipline manager for all mechanical engineering within the Engineering & Construction division of AECOM responsible for the discipline engineering work processes as well as the on-going development of the engineering staff.
-In September 2019 Kinsel was named director of project engineering management for all nuclear services work performed within Power E&C.
+In 2006 he left his project engineering management role and was assigned as the discipline manager for all mechanical engineering within the Engineering & Construction division of AECOM (the United E&C Inc. predecessor) responsible for the discipline engineering work processes as well as the on-going development of the engineering staff.
+In September 2019 Kinsel was named director of project engineering management for all nuclear services work performed within United.

 Thomas A. Litzinger